Search for existing data in Zaps

 Each app controls whether a search is an exact or similar match.

-• Exact searches will only return a result if an exact match is made and may or may not be case sensitive.
+• Exact searches will only return a result for exact matches and may or may not be case sensitive.
 For example, an exact search for “Zapier” will return the result “Zapier” but not “Zapierrr”.

 • Similar match (fuzzy) search will return exact and approximate results.
 For example, a similar match search for “Zapier” will return “Zapier” and may also return similar results like “Zapierrr” and “Zapir”.